-Responsible Employees are responsible for reporting information on conduct that would constitute sexual harassment to the Title IX Office.
+Responsible employees are responsible for reporting information on conduct that would constitute sexual harassment to the Title IX Office.

 The Title IX Coordinator is responsible for overseeing the Title IX compliance of the university and maintaining the accuracy of this policy.
+The Title IX Office is responsible for receiving and responding to all reports of sexual harassment and investigating all formal complaints that fall under this policy.

-The Office of Student Accountability and Restorative Practices, in dealing with respondents who are students, is responsible for following the terms of adjudication as dictated by this policy and specified in the Title IX Sexual Harassment Adjudication Process.
+The Office of Student Accountability and Restorative Practices, in cases with respondents who are students, is responsible for following the terms of adjudication as dictated by this policy and specified in the Title IX Sexual Harassment Adjudication Process.